JohnDoe6345789/cookiecutter-pypackage/README.md

 *   GitHub Actions testing: Setup to easily test for Python 3.10, 3.11, 3.12, and 3.13
 *   Auto-release to [PyPI](https://pypi.python.org/pypi) when you push a new tag to master (optional)
 *   Command line interface using Typer
+*   This repo deliberatly includes a wide range of deps (that can be selectivly removed later)

 ## Quickstart